 Motion control refers to the control of any device that has to be positioned before it can be used.
 This control depends on the type of motion device being controlled.
-The particular devices are being designed in parallel and is described in KAON 715: NGAO Preliminary Motion Control Design.
+The particular devices are being designed in parallel and are described in KAON 715: NGAO Preliminary Motion Control Design.

-Although we haven't converged on a particular hardware control system, we are very familiar with Delta Tau PMACs as they are used extensively in our current AO and Interferometer systems so the current thought is to stick with it especially given its programmability and scalability.
-The only difference may be in the use of different form factor migrating away from VME to a smaller PXI/CPCI form factor.
+Although we haven't converged on a particular hardware control system, we are very familiar with Delta Tau PMACs as they are used extensively in our current AO and Interferometer systems.
+Our current thought is to continue to use PMACs, especially given its programmability and scalability.
+We are however considering moving away from the VME design to a smaller PXI/CPCI form factor.
 Also, for low precision intermittent motion devices we may use smart motors for simplification of cabling as they can be chained together and would be controlled over a serial interface.

-The low level motion control functions consist of one or more device drivers that implement an API for interacting with the motion control system to provide the most basic level of motion control.
+The low level motion control functions consist of one or more device drivers that implement an API for interacting with the motion control system to provide the most basic level of control.
 This device driver will most likely be supplied by the manufacturer of the motion control electronics.
-Layered on top of the manufacturer's device driver will be another driver providing an interface to the AO control system.
+An abstraction layer will be added above the low level driver as part of AO Controls.
+This layer would hide all the hardware specifications and implementation of the actual motion control hardware.
 At the top of this control block is a generic state machine that implements the basic coordinated functions required for controlling a motion control device with an arbitrary number of degrees of freedom.
 This concept is used in the existing Keck AO and Interferometer systems.

-Currently, the following device types/categories for motion devices have been identified in KAON 715, from least complicated to control to most demanding, they are:
+KAON 715 identifies all of the current device types / categories required by NGAO.
+In order from least complicated to most demanding, they are:

-- Shutters
+Shutters

 - Low precision non-tracking devices

 - Medium precision non-tracking devices

 - High precision non-tracking devices

 - Tracking devices

 - Extremely high precision tracking and non-tracking devices

 - Coordinated high precision tracking and non-tracking devices